edgeimpulse/tool-data-collection-csv/README.md

 80,4.653879991315310,2.6865938301637800,-19.98305510341230
 ```

 If you have a single, multi-axis reading that is not a time series, you can omit the timestamp.
-Here is an example from a singhle triple-axis accelerometer:
+Here is an example from a single triple-axis accelerometer:

 ```
 accX,accY,accZ